-On March 27, 2017, the record date for the determination of stockholders entitled to vote at the Annual Meeting, there were outstanding and entitled to vote an aggregate of 49,505,587 shares of our common stock, constituting all of our voting stock.
+On August 27, 2018, the record date for the determination of stockholders entitled to vote at the Annual Meeting, there were outstanding and entitled to vote an aggregate of 50,750,663 shares of our common stock, constituting all of our voting stock.
 Holders of our common stock are entitled to one vote per share.
 The holders of a majority of the shares of our common stock outstanding on the record date and entitled to vote at the Annual Meeting, present in person or by proxy, will constitute a quorum for the transaction of business at the Annual Meeting and any adjournments and postponements thereof.
 Shares of our common stock represented in person or by proxy (including broker non-votes and shares that abstain or do not vote with respect to one or more of the matters presented for stockholder approval) will be counted for purposes of determining whether a quorum is present at the Annual Meeting.

-You may vote FOR, AGAINST or ABSTAIN with respect to each director nominee (Proposal 1) and ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public account firm for the current fiscal year (Proposal 2).
-This is an uncontested election and our bylaws provide that a director nominee will be elected in an uncontested election only if the number of votes cast "for" the nominee's election exceeds the number of votes cast "against" the nominee's election, assuming a quorum is present.
-For the election of directors, shares of our common stock voting "abstain" and broker non-votes will be excluded from the vote and will not be counted in determining the outcome of a director nominee's election, but will count for purposes of determining whether a quorum exists.
-The affirmative vote of a majority of the shares of our common stock present in person or represented by proxy and entitled to vote on the matter, assuming a quorum is present, is required to ratify the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the current fiscal year.
-For the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm, broker non-votes are not considered shares entitled to vote on such matters and therefore have no effect on the voting, whereas abstentions are considered shares present and entitled to vote on such matters and thus will have the same effect as votes against.
+You may vote FOR, AGAINST or ABSTAIN with respect to each director nominee (Proposal 1) and ratification of the selection of Deloitte & Touche LLP as our independent registered public account firm for the current fiscal year (Proposal 2).
+This is an uncontested election and our bylaws provide that a director nominee will be elected in an uncontested election only if the number of votes cast "FOR" the nominee's election exceeds the number of votes cast "AGAINST" the nominee's election, assuming a quorum is present.
+For the election of directors, shares of our common stock voting "ABSTAIN" and broker non-votes will be excluded from the vote and will not be counted in determining the outcome of a director nominee's election, but will count for purposes of determining whether a quorum exists.
+The affirmative vote of a majority of the shares of our common stock present in person or represented by proxy and entitled to vote on the matter, assuming a quorum is present, is required to ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the current fiscal year.
+For the selection of Deloitte & Touche LLP as our independent registered public accounting firm, abstentions are considered shares present and entitled to vote on such matter and thus will have the same effect as votes against the matter.
 Our board of directors does not know of any other matters that may come before the Annual Meeting.
 However, if any other matters are properly presented at the Annual Meeting, the persons acting as proxies will vote, or otherwise act, in accordance with their judgment on such matters.